Hypotonic Labor

 Supportive Measures

-2. Encourage ambulation and avoid supine position.
+• Encourage ambulation and avoid the supine position.
 Although these are not proven to improve contractions or prolonged labor due to hypocontractility, they may improve the comfort of the parturient.[9][10]

 Active Measures

-Medical management: These are interventions that improve the quality of uterine contractions.
+These are interventions that improve the quality of uterine contractions:

-Membrane rupture (amniotomy) stimulates contractions by the release of prostaglandins and reflex stimulation of the uterus when the presenting part becomes closely applied to the lower uterine segment.
-Amniotomy should be attempted when vaginal delivery is probable; where cervical dilatation > 4 cm, there is adequate fetal descent (station -2 or lower), and the presenting part is well-applied to the lower uterine segment.
+• Amniotomy: Membrane rupture (amniotomy) stimulates contractions by releasing prostaglandins and reflex stimulation of the uterus when the presenting part becomes closely applied to the lower uterine segment.
+Amniotomy should be attempted when vaginal delivery is probable; where cervical dilatation >4 cm, there is adequate fetal descent (station -2 or lower), and the presenting part is well-applied to the lower uterine segment.

-Provided there are no contraindications.
+• Oxytocin: Provided there are no contraindications.
 Oxytocin is the medication of choice for augmenting contractions.
 The dosage regimen should be titrated to effect for achieving adequate uterine contractions.
-However, dosing generally does not exceed 30milliunit/ minute.[11]
-The usual protocol is 5units of oxytocin in 500mls of 5% Dextrose intravenous infusion, starting with 10 drops/min and gradually titrating the rate to achieve a contraction rate of at least 3 per minute.
+However, dosing generally does not exceed 30 milliunits/minute.[11]
+The usual protocol is 5 units of oxytocin in 500 mL of 5% dextrose intravenous infusion, starting with 10 drops/min and gradually titrating the rate to achieve a contraction rate of at least 3 per minute.
+When instituted early in the active phase, a combination of amniotomy and oxytocin augmentation is more effective in managing hypocontractile labor than alone.[12]

 Surgical management: